recodedecode/lab-styled/README.md

 # Styled - React classNames

-This is a small library for composing variants, conditionals and exchangable class names on React components.
+This is a small library for composing variants, conditionals and modifier class names on React components.

 This project was inspired by the [Class Variance Authority](https://github.com/joe-bell/cva) and [Windstich](https://windstitch.vercel.app/) libraries.
-It varries from these in its API design by not only enabling variants but also conditionals and exchange configuration.
+It varries from these in its API design by not only enabling variants but also conditionals and modifier configuration which provide a uniquely powerful way to handle complex edge cases.

 This library exposes methods for creating and invoking class names as functions or as React components.